 - In 2014, Layfield will install a state-of-the-art roll-to-roll automated fabrication machine that can weld up to 5 panels wide.

-By investing in acquisitions and technology, expanding and diversifying its product offerings, and by focusing on robust and emerging markets, Layfield Environmental Containment has grown from a one-store plastics company into a vertically integrated, industry leading geomembrane and specialty geosynthetics company manufacturing environmental, construction and industrial products.
+By investing in acquisitions and technology, expanding and diversifying its product offerings, and by focusing on robust and emerging markets, Layfield Geosynthetics has grown from a one-store plastics company into a vertically integrated, industry leading geomembrane and specialty geosynthetics company manufacturing environmental, construction and industrial products.